Wesley Lance: Family

 He married, in 1951 to Anne Anderson, then the Director of the Hunterdon County Welfare Board.
 She died in 1965.
 He was married from 1970 until her death in 2002 to Jeannette Bonnell Gill, widow of John F. Gill, chief pilot of Eastern Airlines.

 One of his sons, Leonard Lance, served in the Assembly from 1992 to 2002, in the New Jersey Senate from 2002 to 2009, and in the House of Representatives beginning in 2009.
 James Lance, Leonard's twin brother, is an attorney practicing in Clinton, New Jersey.

 Death

 Wesley Lance died at age 98, in Clinton, New Jersey.
-He was survived by both sons, a stepson, and four grandchildren.
-His memorial service was held on August 30, 2007 at the Spruce Run Evangelical Lutheran Zion Church.
+He was survived by both sons, a stepdaughter, a stepson, and four grandchildren.
+His memorial service was held on August 30, 2007, at the Spruce Run Evangelical Lutheran Zion Church.
 His children were raised in their mother's Roman Catholic faith.